If I could show you how you could:

-- There is so much coming at you that you have hardly finished one thing when the next one is already knocking at your door.
+- Frustrated with so much coming at you — you have hardly finished one thing when the next one is already knocking at your door.

 - Feeling the weight of responsibility – there’s a lot hanging on you, and people are looking to you for leadership.

 - Tired of the endless pressure.
 You are tired of everything being urgent.

 - Having thoughts of escaping – sitting on an island beach far away with no cellphone service.

 You can do something about this!
 Doing this activity twice a year can make a huge difference…